Robbepop/string-interner/README.md

 - The `--features test-allocations` enables the memory allocations tests.
 - The `--test-thread 1` argument is required for the memory allocations tests since otherwise they interfere with each other causing them to randomly fail.
+- Use `--nocapture` to receive verbose output useful for debugging.

 ## License